Identifying and Upweighting Power-Niche Users to Mitigate Popularity Bias in Recommendations: PAIR: A Reweighting Framework for Bayesian Personalized Ranking

-We present a framework for simultaneously tuning the weights of niche items and high-activity users.
-Our motivating analyses in the previous section identified that, in three implicit feedback benchmark datasets, there exists a statistically significant number of \emph{power-niche} users.
-Our framework is designed to increase the significance of these users in the Bayesian Personalized Ranking (BPR) loss function to mitigate popularity bias.
-Table \ref{tab:notation} summarizes the notations used in this paper.
+We present Popularity-and-Activity Informed Reweighting (\texttt{PAIR}), a framework for simultaneously tuning the weights of niche items and high-activity users.
+Our motivating analyses identify that, in three benchmark datasets, there exists a statistically significant number of \emph{power-niche} users, who are valuable for improving niche and overall performance. \texttt{PAIR} is designed to increase the significance of these users in the Bayesian Personalized Ranking (BPR) loss function to mitigate popularity bias.